MohdSafwanAhmad/pure-hearts/README.md

 ## Making changes to Supabase / Database

 1. Run first `npx supabase db pull` to make sure your local database is up to date with the remote database
-2. Update local database using studio OR by adding migration files under `supabase/migrations/`.
+2. Update local database with Studio
-Example: `migrations git:(project) ✗ npx supabase migration new add_projects_donations`
-2. Paste your SQL into the new migration file.
+3. Test it locally, then create migration file using `npx supabase db diff --schema public -f <migration_name>`
-3. Apply migrations locally: `npx supabase db reset`.
+4. Apply migrations locally: `npx supabase db reset`.
 This recreates the DB, runs all migrations, and applies `supabase/seed.sql`.
-4. Test locally in Studio and in your app.
 5. Commit and push your migration files to Git.
 Other devs just need to pull your branch and run: `npx supabase db reset` to get the same schema.

 ### Syncing with the Cloud Database